MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 ---
-title: Windows 10 UVC camera implementation guide
+title: USB Video Class (UVC) camera implementation guide
-description: Outlines how to expose certain capabilities of a USB Video Class compliant camera to the applications through the inbox driver. ms.date: 08/04/2021
+description: Outlines how to expose certain capabilities of a USB Video Class compliant camera to the applications through the inbox driver. ms.date: 05/16/2022
 ---

-# Windows 10 UVC camera implementation guide
+# USB Video Class (UVC) camera implementation guide

-Windows 10 provides an inbox USB Video Class (UVC) driver for devices compliant with USB Video Class specification (versions 1.0 to 1.5).
+Starting in Windows 10, an inbox USB Video Class (UVC) driver is provided for devices compliant with USB Video Class specification (versions 1.0 to 1.5).
 This driver supports color and sensor type cameras.
 This document outlines how to expose certain capabilities of a UVC compliant camera to the applications through the inbox driver.

 ## Terminology